0glabs/0g-storage-node/docs/introduction.md

 0G Storage is the storage layer for the ZeroGravity data availability (DA) system.
 The 0G Storage layer holds three important features:

 * Built-in - It is natively built into the ZeroGravity DA system for data storage and retrieval.
-* General purpose - It is designed to support atomic transactions, mutable kv stores as well as archive log systems to enable wide range of applications with various data types.
+* General purpose - It is designed to support atomic transactions, mutable kv stores as well as archive log systems to enable a wide range of applications with various data types.
 * Incentive - Instead of being just a decentralized database, 0G Storage introduces PoRA mining algorithm to incentivize storage network participants.

 ## Integration